 Although there are potentially hundreds of reasons why your Waldorf home’s central air conditioner may need to be looked at by a certified contractor, there are a couple of reasons that are quite common.
 Knowing what they are may help you to understand what a technician is referring to when they discuss the options for fixing the problem.
 Here are the 5 most common problems that may cause your air conditioning system to break down.
 Review the Top 5 list below and if any of these scenarios exist in your home, please schedule an HVAC inspection.

 - Faulty AC wiring

-Improper, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
+Bad, haphazard or uncertified A/C wiring is unsafe and a probable fire hazard.
 Bad wiring can prevent the system from getting power or can short the circuit breaker.

-- Your Air Conditioner is Leaking refrigerant
+- Your Air Conditioner is Low on refrigerant

-- Outside AC fan is not operating
+- Outside AC fan is not working

 - Outside air conditioner unit not functional

-This often indicates a lack of power, contactor problems or even a faulty thermostat.
+This often indicates a lack of power, contactor problems or even a broken thermostat.

 Best practices suggest that the most effective way for a Waldorf area homeowner to prevent these simple problems is by participating in a preventive maintenance program.
 Bad wiring, low refrigerant and airflow problems can be discovered during routine maintenance tune-ups.
-For all these common issues, a professionally qualified, NATE-certified technician can promptly analyze the problem area and implement the necessary repairs.
+For all these common issues, a professionally qualified, NATE-certified technician can promptly diagnose the problem area and implement the necessary repairs.
 Call or contact us today for an evaluation!